 (6) A maximum of two fog lamps may be installed.
 Fog lamps shall be amber in color.

 (8) One white strobe light shall be installed on the roof of the bus.
 The strobe light shall cycle sixty to two-hundred forty flashes per minute.
 The roof strobe light shall be installed on the top of the bus toward the rear as close to the center of the bus as is practical.

 (9) Interior dome lights.

 (a) Passenger dome lights when activated shall adequately and uniformly illuminate aisleway to three to four foot candles.

-(d) Passenger dome lights shall be controlled by a switch in the driver's console.
+(c) Passenger dome lights shall be controlled by switches in the driver's console.
+Passenger zones may be switched separately.
 Power shall be provided when the ignition switch is in the "On" or "Accessory" position and shall be on a protected circuit.